What is stormwater runoff?

 Rainwater Harvesting System

-The turf field at Lancer Park and the field hockey and soccer fields at Johnston Drive are both equipped with rainwater harvesting systems.
-Rainwater runoff from the fields is collected in an underground storage tank and is reused to irrigate the fields, instead of using potable water.
-The turf field at Lancer Park has a 179,000 gallon tank and the fields at Johnston Drive have a 44,000 gallon tank.
+The turf field at Lancer Park and the field hockey and soccer fields on Johnston Drive are both equipped with stormwater harvesting systems.
+Stormwater runoff from the fields is collected in an underground storage tank and reused to irrigate the fields, instead of using potable water.
+The turf field at Lancer Park has a 179,000 gallon tank and the fields on Johnston Drive have a 44,000 gallons tank.

 Automated Sprinkler System

-Longwood installed an automated sprinkler control system to improve the efficiency of the irrigation system and reduce unnecessary irrigation of campus grounds.
+The Landscaping and Grounds Department installed an automated sprinkler control system to improve the efficiency of the irrigation system, thus reducing the use of potable water for irrigation.

-The campus has approximately 13,000 square feet of xeriscapes, which do not require irrigation thus conserving both water and money.
+The campus has approximately 13,000 sq. ft. of xeriscapes, which do not require irrigation thus conserving water and reducing costs.